-Born and raised in Tehran, Iran, Aida Shirazi is a Ph.D. student in composition and works with Pablo Ortiz.
+Born and raised in Tehran, Iran, Aida Shirazi is a Ph.D. student in composition at UC Davis, and she works with Pablo Ortiz.
 Shirazi’s music is described as “well-made” and “affecting” by The New Yorker.
 She holds her B.A. in classical piano from Tehran University of Art (Iran), and her B.M. in music composition and theory from Bilkent University (Turkey).
 She studied santoor (traditional Iranian dulcimer) with Parissa Khosravi Samani.

 Shirazi is the winner of Diaphonia and XelmYa+, ACIMC and Bilgi New Music Festival calls for scores.
 Her music has been featured in MATA, Klasik Keyifler, Sesin Yolculugu, Young Composers, Young Performers festivals in the United States and Europe, and performed by Andrew McIntosh, Lucy Fitz Gibbon, Ryan McCullough, Alexa Renger, Ellen Jewett, Empyrean Ensemble, FOM (The Friends of MATA) and Bilkent Symphony Orchestra.
 She has attended workshops with Interface Ensemble (2013) and Yurodny Ensemble (2016).